vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-Framework7-Firestore-FontAwesome/README.md

 ## This repo is not ready, yet
 Things to do:
-- Add missing modules to package.json
-- Make sure latest versions are used with NPM - any tool to check latest version and update?
-- Find out how I can reduce size, due to later building by PhoneGap, so exclude (which) node_modules?
-- Clean up webpack config ??
-- Add more babel config ??
+- Demo Firestore
-- Demo more UI stuff with OnsenUI-react
+- Demo more UI stuff with Framework7

-## Build the app for production
+- Cleanup

-Firestore config
+## Firestore config
     const firebaseConfig = {
         apiKey: "xxx",
         authDomain: "xxx.firebaseapp.com",